Best Baby Apps

 It's a Lifesaver

 When Emily Butler takes her 2 1/2 -year-old daughter, Caroline, to restaurants near their home in Washington, D.C., there's one thing she never leaves at home—her phone.
 That's because she knows that it can serve as her lifeline if Caroline gets upset.
-She simply turns on one of her tried-and-true apps, like Butterscotch.com's Trancit Lite Edition 1.3 , and the screen fills with swirling colors and images that never fail to engage her daughter through the meal.
+She simply turns on one of her tried-and-true apps, like Butterscotch.com's Trancit Lite, and the screen fills with swirling colors and images that never fail to engage her daughter through the meal.

 "At a restaurant it comes in handy if your baby is crying," says Butler, 34.
 "They kind of zone out, staring at the lights.
 You (and everyone else) get to eat in peace and they get their colors on."

-Smith isn't alone.
-In recent years, parents everywhere have learned that no matter how many toys, books, and instruments that they purchase for their babies and toddlers, there's one device that never grows old: the cell phone.
+And Butler isn't alone.
+As parents know all too well, no matter how many toys, books, and instruments we purchase for our babies and toddlers, there's one device that never fails to entertain: our cell phone.

-Click through to see Linendoll's top kid-tested picks.
+Click through to see our top kid-tested picks of iphone apps.

 Baby Piano

-This portable piano is a top seller, and it's easy to see why.
-The eight-key piano can play notes and animal sounds (each key has a cartoon animal on it).
-Your child can even play a nursery rhyme by touching the highlighted keys.
-Kids have so much fun on this, they don't realize that they're also learning.
+This portable piano has been a top seller for years, and it's easy to see why.
+The eight-key piano plays notes and makes animal sounds, with corresponding cartoon animals pictured on each key.
+When kids are finished making their own songs, they can play a nursery rhyme by pressing one of the highlighted keys.

 iBabyPhone